 Kong, The Beautiful CLI Framework

-There is a unique elegance to a CLI, and the joy of using one is surpassed only by the satisfaction of creating it.
-Today I'm going to talk about my favourite Go CLI library Kong by Alec Thomas.
+There is a unique elegance to a well designed command-line interface (CLI), and the joy of using one is surpassed only by the satisfaction of creating it.
+Today I'm going to talk about my favourite Go CLI library, Kong, by Alec Thomas.

 Declarative approach